 The PNCR is seen as key to the success of the inquiry as it was under the then PNC government that Rodney was killed when a walkie-talkie given to him by now deceased army officer Gregory Smith exploded.
 Rodney died on June 13, 1980.

 The then PNC government had been accused of engineering his assassination and then trying to cover its tracks.

 Following the announcement of the inquiry and the swearing in of the three commissioners, APNU of which the PNCR is a major component along with the Working People’s Alliance (WPA) of which Rodney was a co-leader, had signalled its discomfort with the Terms of Reference (TOR) for the COI.
-Both parties also had an issue …To continue reading, login with an active account or subscribe now.
+Both parties also had an issue with the composition of the commission.

 PNCR executive member Joseph Harmon in an invited comment on March 25 had told this newspaper that at that time the party would not be submitting a statement.